Nurturing an arts community where everyone belongs

 • 83% feel that artsPlace values individuals for all their differences and diversities.

-• 80% feel that they feel that they are welcome and that they belong at artsPlace.
+• 80% feel that they are welcome and that they belong at artsPlace.

 WHAT WE’RE WORKING ON